Sponsors & Partners are of vital importance to BRWC/FOB

 The Friends of the Blackstone River Environmental Center is located at 100 New River Road in the Manville section of Lincoln RI.
 Our dreams of an environmental center came true through the generous financial support from the Town of Lincoln and the cooperation of town leaders who granted us an easement on the property. http://www.lincolnri.org/

 Funded through a Capital Appropriations Grant with RIDEM, we were able to build our environmental center to assist us in bringing our message to the public including educating the community about the importance of the Blackstone River and the life it supports. http://www.dem.ri.gov/

 The National Park Service Volunteers-In-Parks Program (VIP) was authorized by Public Law 91-357 enacted 1970.
 The primary purpose of the VIP program is to provide a vehicle through which the National Park Service can accept and utilize voluntary help and services from the public.
 The major objective of the program is to utilize this voluntary help in such a way that is mutually beneficial to the National Park Service and the volunteer.
-We partner with BHC with the Volunteers in Parks program (VIP) to support our volunteer efforts within the national park boundaries. https://www.nps.gov/getinvolved/volunteer.htm
+We partner with the VIP program to support our volunteer efforts within the national park boundaries.
+The BRWC/FOB has worked tirelessly since 1990 to help beautify and improve all aspects of the park including tree removal from the canal and the installation of a brass plaque along the canal in Quinnville RI. https://www.nps.gov/getinvolved/volunteer.htm

 We gratefully acknowledge Cumberland Quarry Corp for their considerable contributions toward the building of our Environmental Center.
 It is with their support that we were able to realize our dream of creating a place for river education, collaboration, recreation and environmental stewardship to help further our mission. https://cumberlandquarry.com/